FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Ghirardelli research.
-More information is included under the topic Early Ghirardelli History in all our PDF Extended History products.
+More information is included under the topic Early Ghirardelli History in all our PDF Extended History products and printed products wherever possible.

 In the immigration and passenger lists a number of early immigrants bearing the name Ghirardelli were found: Donarto Gerardi, who arrived in Boston in 1822, Antoine Gerardin, who came to New York in 1849, and Joseph Gerardi, who was Naturalized in Shiawassee county Michigan in 1882..